Value at risk: Mathematical definition

 This is the most general definition of VaR and the two identities are equivalent (indeed, for any real random variable $X$ its cumulative distribution function $F_X$ is well defined).

-However this formula cannot be used directly for calculations unless we assume that $X$ has some parametric distribution.
+This definition does not by itself specify how the distribution of $X$ is estimated; VaR may be estimated parametrically or nonparametrically.

 Risk managers typically assume that some fraction of the bad events will have undefined losses, either because markets are closed or illiquid, or because the entity bearing the loss breaks apart or loses the ability to compute accounts.
 Therefore, they do not accept results based on the assumption of a well-defined probability distribution.
 Nassim Taleb has labeled this assumption, "charlatanism".
 On the other hand, many academics prefer to assume a well-defined distribution, albeit usually one with fat tails.
 This point has probably caused more contention among VaR theorists than any other.